PostgreSQL 16: Changes That Affect Day-to-Day Work

-PostgreSQL 16 was released on 14 September 2023, keeping the community’s annual cadence.
-Although none of its features is revolutionary on its own, the set reflects the project’s maturity: each release polishes specific areas users felt as friction.
-We cover the new features that really change day-to-day production work.
+PostgreSQL 16 arrived in September 2023, keeping the community’s annual cadence.
+No single feature is revolutionary on its own, but the set reflects the project’s maturity: each release polishes areas where operators felt real friction.
+Below are the changes that actually affect day-to-day production work.

 Logical Replication From Standby

-The most awaited feature for teams with large clusters.
-Until Postgres 15, logical replication (CDC, change data capture) could only be done from the primary — adding load to the most critical node.
+The most-awaited feature for teams running large clusters.
+Until Postgres 15, logical replication (CDC, change data capture) could only originate from the primary — adding load to the most critical node.

-Postgres 16 lets you establish logical subscriptions with a standby as source.
-Practical implications:
+Postgres 16 lets you use a standby as the source for logical subscriptions.
+Three practical implications:

-- ETL and CDC pipelines that don’t add load to the primary.
+- ETL and CDC pipelines without adding load to the primary.

 - Cross-region replication from a local standby instead of crossing continents from the primary.

-- Fan-out topologies where one standby feeds several logical consumers.
+- Fan-out topologies where one standby feeds several logical consumers (Kafka, Debezium).

-For teams with an overloaded primary and several Kafka/Debezium consumers, this change significantly reduces pressure on the primary.
+For teams with an already-overloaded primary, this change significantly reduces pressure on the most critical node.

 Performance Improvements in Parallel Queries